 Emergency Medical Services (EMS)

 When faced with a life-threatening situation, people want medical help as soon as possible.
-In the City of San Diego, that help usually arrives first in a fire engine.
+In the city of San Diego, that help usually arrives first in a fire engine.

-Emergency Medical Service Program
+Emergency Medical Services Program

 The Emergency Medical Services (EMS) Program provides oversight and administration of the City's contracts for EMS and medical transportation services as well as the City’s EMS Medical Director.
 The Program is mandated through a City-County contract and ensures high-quality emergency medical services through clinical oversight, quality assurance and improvement, monitoring of first responder paramedic units and the transport provider's response times, and the financial and operational oversight of the entire EMS system.